-We also consult each year on any rent increase before a decision is taken and where major repairs or refurbishments are anticipated we consult with all those affected on an individual basis.
+We also consult each year on any rent increase or significant proposed change in policy before a decision is taken.
+Where major repairs or refurbishments are anticipated we consult with all those affected on an individual basis.

 Performance comment: we will continue to consult with tenants and other residents on any matters which we consider may have a significant effect on our customer / landlord relationship.